copious-world/message-relay-services/README.md

 ### 5. **MultiRelayClient**

-This class wraps around a list of RelayClient and exposes methods of the same name as those in RelayClient.
-The only difference is, a MultiRelayClient instance will pick a peer connection according to a schedule to send the message to.
+This class wraps around a list of *RelayClient* and exposes methods of the same name as those in *RelayClient*.
+The only difference is, a *MultiRelayClient* instance will pick a peer connection according to a schedule to send the message to.
 It is assumed that the endpoints at the ends of the relay are perform the same or similar and mutually beneficial services as their counterparts.

 #### MultiRelayClient Configuration Example

-The MultiRelayClient configures each instance of a MessageRelayer the same.
+The *MultiRelayClient* configures each instance of a *MessageRelayer* the same.
 Furthermore, it makes no distinction about where messages go by their type.
 It just picks a peer according to a configured schedule, balance strategy, and sends the message.
 It attempts to fail over to choosing a live peer connection when other peers fail.
 If all the peers fail, messages may be shunted to files.
-Currently, balance_strategy can be "sequence" (like round robin) or "random".
+Currently, balance_strategy can be **sequence** (like round robin) or **random**.

 ```
 {